zama-ai/concrete/docs/execution-analysis/formatting_and_drawing.md

 drawing.close()
 ```

-Or, you can use the `show` option of the `draw` method to show the drawing with `matplotlib`.
+Alternatively, you can use the `show` option of the `draw` method to display the drawing with `matplotlib`:

 ```python
 circuit.draw(show=True)
 ```

 {% hint style="danger" %}
-Beware that this will clear the matplotlib plots you have.
+Using this option will clear any existing matplotlib plots.
 {% endhint %}

-Lastly, you can save the drawing to a specific path:
+Lastly, to save the drawing to a specific path, use the `save_to` option:

 ```python
 destination = "/tmp/path/of/your/choice.png"